paul-bailey/EvilCandy/Tutorial.rst

 A Caution About Using Optional Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Default arguments can be tricky when by-reference variables are
+Default values for arguments can be tricky when they are by-reference.
-concerned.
 Consider the following constructor:

 .. code-block:: js